-The dispute has provided a remarkable insight into a string of commissions that were paid over the sale, one of which has now been ruled unlawful.
+A dispute over a $7m Leonardo drawing in the London High Court has provided a remarkable insight into a string of commissions that were paid over the sale, one of which has now been ruled unlawful (see p1 and p29).
 John Martin, QC for the claimant, the Accidia Foundation, said the case sheds “a bright light on an extremely murky corner of the art world”.

 Five years ago Accidia wanted to sell the work and Gheri Sackler, acting for Accidia, approached dealer Daniella Luxembourg.
 Sackler later received $500,000 from Accidia.
 Sackler said it was because of “over 20 years of work that I carried out on behalf of certain trusts”.

 Luxembourg’s company received a $500,000 commission.
 Accidia assumed she would find the buyer, but her main role turned out to be reaching an agreement with Simon C. Dickinson Ltd. The gallery agreed on a “net return price” (price paid minus his commission) of $6m.
 The court was told by co-director Simon Dickinson that such arrangements are common among dealers.
 However, the court ruled that they are unlawful unless they are understood and approved by the seller.